Guide To Stopover Rules On Airline Award Tickets

 All Nippon Airways Mileage Club

 ANA Mileage Club is a lucrative and complicated program, and is even an Amex Membership Rewards transfer partner.
-ANA has reasonable redemption rates — for example, you can book an award in business class between the United States and Europe for as low as 88,000 points roundtrip (frustratingly the program doesn’t allow one-way awards, though).
+ANA has attractive redemption rates, though booking through the program can kind of be a pain.

 ANA Mileage Club allows a stopover on a roundtrip, regardless of whether you’re traveling on All Nippon Airways or a partner airline (the only exception is if you’re originating in Japan, in which case you can’t have a stopover).
 Mileage Club also has round the world awards that allow up to eight stopovers.